PXZUpLUK/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## There’s a new type of broom out, it’s sweeping the nation.